 This is the theme I’m using on my writer website.
 It’s not perfect and surely has some short-comings but, looks nice.
 Also, my website seems to load much faster than with the highly customizable theme I was using before.

 Note that JustWrite by no means may compare to paid/premium themes.
-If you’re looking for paid themes, Harsh Agrawal has reviewed a few premium WordPress Themes in the past.
 If you prefer using a premium theme, I’d advise Swift Premium, which Harsh reviewed a while ago.
 I’m also using it on one of my blogs.

 JustWrite Theme Features’ List